rudranshsharma123/MetaSmart-ID/README.md

 8. Once the webpage is loaded, click on the "Start Process" button to initiate the metaverse identity platform.

 9. For a comprehensive understanding of the platform's functionality while running, refer to the provided video tutorial [here](https://youtu.be/V9SH4d8fVSk).
 The video will guide you through the various steps and interactions within the metaverse identity platform, showcasing its working principles and features.
+10. For interoperation, you would need to install weaver and build it in your local machine, once its done follow the steps below